Skip to content

 Usage Tips

-• A red warning icon appears if your expression has a syntax error.
-Hover over it for details.
+• Syntax Validation: A red warning icon will appear in the search bar if your expression has a syntax error.
+Hover over it to view details.